-On November 28, 2017, and amended January 1, 2018, the Company entered into an agreement (the "Mine Services Agreement") with Carrizal Mining, a related party through common management, whereby the Company will provide Carrizal Mining with certain mine development, metallurgical and geological consulting services as well as administrative services in connection with Carrizal Mining's mining activities.
-This gave rise to the Mining Services Revenue for the Company prior to the completion of the Carrizal Mining acquisition.
+On November 28, 2017, and amended January 1, 2018, the Company entered into an agreement (the "Mine Services Agreement") with Carrizal Mining, that at the time was a related party through common management, whereby the Company would provide Carrizal Mining with certain mine development, metallurgical and geological consulting services as well as administrative services in connection with Carrizal Mining's mining activities.
+This gave rise to mining services revenue for the Company prior to the completion of the Carrizal Mining acquisition.